 Will of John Dunscomb, Merchant Taylor of All Hallows Bread Street, City of London (1586), provided by Ed Dunscombe.
 (John Dunscomb had strong links to Dunscombe Barton in the parish of Crediton.)

-Transcript of the will of Gilbert Burrington (1705) provided by John Moore.
+Transcript of the will of Samuel Dunn (1794) provided by Peter Selley.

 Morris, G.T.
 Windyer.
 Will of Symon Slader, 1536.
 Devon & Cornwall Notes & Queries 13:7, (1925) pp.322-325.
 [Bequests for Crediton church, Cowley and Thorverton bridges.]